agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >or taking a big pay cut for greater impact. -[80k hours Career Capital](https://80000hours.org/career-guide/career-capital/)

-Ability to quickly save enough money for the next 18 months is what seems to be defining runway.
+Ability to quickly save enough money for the next 18 months is what seems to be defining **runway**.
 How much I can donate is a question answerd by the impact section.
-Runway seems to be always important.

-### Impact

-Number of lives saved is the ultimate variable we are interested in.

-In order to determine the effective impact of pursuing a career, we should do more than just multiply the impact with the personal fit.
-We should look at it like a decision tree.
-If we succeed our impact is say X. If we fail our impact will be Y. Therefore,

-Effective impact = Personal fit x X + (1-Personal fit) x Y

 ### Supportive conditions

-- Engaging work
-- Colleagues
-- Basic needs
-- fit with rest of life

 > Impact and personal life Engaging work - Will you get freedom to
 > decide how to work, clear tasks, clear feedback and variety in what